This article contains compensated links; please read my disclaimer for more information.

 Fall in Paris

 Beginning to mid-September in Paris is still a high season.
-The weather is still warm, queues are still long and prices are still high.
-However, it is much better than the summer season, all though it is still crowded, the largest tourist mass has gone.
+The weather is still warm, queues are always long, and prices are still high.
+However, it is much better than the summer season, even it is crowded, the most significant tourist mass has gone.
 Towards the end of September and through mid-October is the perfect time to visit Paris.
-Most of the tourists are gone, flights and accommodations are cheaper and the weather is still nice and can it get as warm as +20C.
+By then most of the tourists are gone, flights and accommodations are cheaper than during high season.
+The weather is still lovely, and it can get as warm as +20C.
 Mid-Oktober is the start of rain-season.
 Although flowers are past their peak, fall brings out amazing colors.

 Where to stay in Paris – arrondissements